 Some adjectives describe a specific opinion.
 We only use these adjectives to describe particular kinds of noun.
 For example, people, animals, food etc.

-Usually you put a general opinion in front of a specific opinion.
+Usually, you put a general opinion before a specific opinion.

 a lovely comfortable home